chrisrhymes/bulma-clean-theme/sponsors.md

       profile: https://github.com/
 ```

 The `tier_name` and `description` are required.
+The `size` is not required, but can be overwritten to 'large' or 'small' to increase or decrease the size of the box and the text size.

 The sponsors require a name, but not a profile link.

 ## Displaying the Sponsors